danobi/llm/README.md

 Give me a 3 word rhyme
 Cat in hat

-$ llm "What is this file?" - < /proc/mounts
+$ llm "What is this file?" - "Give me a 1 sentence answer" < /proc/mounts
-The provided information appears to be a list of mounted file systems on a Linux system, along with their respective mount points, file system types, and mount options.
-Here's a breakdown of each file system:

-1. **proc:**
-   - Mount point: /proc
-   - File system type: proc
-   - Options: rw,nosuid,nodev,noexec,relatime
-   - Description: The proc file system provides information about processes, system memory, and other kernel data structures.
-It is a pseudo file system that exists in memory and does not occupy any disk space.

-2. **sys:**
-   - Mount point: /sys
-[...]
+This is a list of filesystems currently mounted on the system.
 ```

 [0]: https://ai.google.dev/